How not to grow catnip, this kitty has it all wrong!

 Hello, friends!
 It’s me Sly Pie.
 You might be wondering why I’m sitting here in the catnip basket.
-Well, my friend Ollie told me that if I sit in the basket long enough, I will incubate the catnip seeds so that it will sprout quickly!
+Well, my friend Ollie told me that if I sit in the basket long enough, I will incubate the catnip seeds so that it will germinate quickly!
 I’m not quite sure about that but it’s worth a try.
 I’ll do anything for catnip!

 The Big Lady Cat started sewing our stash of catnip seeds a month ago indoors and it’s high up where I can’t reach.
 I suppose that’s a good thing as we would have probably shredded the sprouts by now.

 If you would like to grow your own catnip from seed, pounce over to our fun post on growing catnip.
 In a few weeks you will have your very own all-you-can-snack catnip buffet!
 The Lady Cat hangs them high in our catio so that I don’t climb into it and make a bed, but I can still reach the delicious leaves.
 Catnip is my gateway to creating my own joy.
 And you can too!
 Just nudge the humans to get started on those seeds now!